hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 See and solve the compilation issue about missing Drawable constructor.
 Understand that it's now called directly from TextBox constructor and call it explicitly from there with a new id.
 See the new id being printed twice.

+### `operators`

+This exercise is about making `main` run successfully by completing the implementation of `Fraction`.
+Implement a constructor for `Fraction` and add two integer data members for numerator and denominator.
+Comment out everything in `main` except the first two LOCs.
+This should compile now and print nothing.

+Then uncomment the `std::cout` statements and implement `operator<<` for `Fraction`.
+Compile and run.

+Proceed this way through the entire exercise.
+There are multiple possibilities to implement some operators, e.g. as members, as hidden friends, or as free functions.
+Also when and where to normalize a fraction is up to the students.
+All solutions are fine, as long as the `main` function runs successfully.

 Day 3
 -----